Christmas Fruit Platter

 • Creating a fruit platter is a no-cook recipe, making it a straightforward dish to pull together for your party.

-How to Create a Christmas Fruit Platter
+Fruits for a Christmas Fruit Platter

 Red grapes, pomegranate, raspberries, dragonfruit, and strawberries on a table.